People Shout Their Revenge Stories From The Rooftops

 I took 4 classes while I was there and all had equivalent credit at my university in Canada.
 I was getting As in all of my classes except one class where I was really struggling.

 Getting a failing grade on an assignment in that class finally broke me.

 The prof for this class was the worst.
 It was an intermediate Spanish class and he was marking us like he thought we should all be writing Shakespeare.
 Not only that but how he told us to complete assignments versus how he marked them would be completely incongruent.
 He expected us to be doing things that he never taught us and he should not have been expecting in the first place from an intermediate Spanish class.

 I realized it wasn’t just my problem when the girl from France, whose Spanish was far better than anyone else in the class, started crying one day after she got an assignment back and begging to understand why she was marked so poorly.
 He just pointed at her assignment like that was the only explanation required and then ignored her after that.

 There was no way to drop the class or switch into another because of the way it was built into the exchange program so I decided I would start emailing the teacher constantly after he gave us assignments, clarifying every little point, coming back with follow up questions to try and figure out what the heck it was he actually wanted from us, spending way more time on assignments than they deserved.
+That way if I failed I would have this record showing how hard I was working in the class to bring to administration if I needed to fight it and all the discrepancies between how he provided assignments versus how he marked them.

 A couple of days before the final exam, teacher evaluation forms came around and I could tell by how long it took all of us to turn them in that I wasn’t the only one in the class unloading on this guy.
+This was his first-semester teaching at the university so if his teacher evaluations didn’t go well he wouldn’t be invited back.
+If I failed this class then at least that b******e wouldn’t be doing this to someone else next semester.

 We get our final marks a week later and I’ve managed to pull a C- out of my butt.
 Great, just squeaked by.
 Then with final marks dispersed he’s allowed to see his teacher evaluations.

 He sent an email to the entire class that night and lost his freaking mind.
 We’re talking sections with all caps, multiple exclamation marks, telling us how freaking stupid we all are and how we don’t know what we’re talking about.
-He’s the greatest teacher alive and we’re all just bad students.
-Complete meltdown.

-The next morning I found another email, from the university this time, stating that professor butthole is no longer with the university and will not be welcome back again followed by numerous apologies regarding his behavior.
+The next morning I found another email, from the university this time, stating that professor b******e is no longer with the university and will not be welcome back again followed by numerous apologies regarding his behavior.
 I inquired about our grades in light of what happened but I guess they weren’t that apologetic because they refused to change them.

 Go figure.”